ameyajalihal/ameyajalihal.github.io/about.md

 Outside the lab, I enjoys coffee and classical Indian music (like a true Chennai native), cooking, being outdoors and thinking about representation and identity.

-Say hello at ameya at unc dot edu.
+Say hello at ajalihal at unc dot edu.